 As the dust settles from tax reform, you may be left with questions: Will my former tax strategy still work?
 Is there anything I should do differently?
 And what does it mean for my charitable giving?
-These tax code changes could affect how much you’ll want to donate this year, so it is essential to understand the giving strategies that could benefit the causes you support while ensuring you get the most out of your hard-earned money.
+These tax code changes could affect how much you’ll want to donate this year before the Dec.
+31 deadline, so it is essential to understand the giving strategies that could benefit the causes you support while ensuring you get the most out of your hard-earned money.

 Following are answers to the top questions you may be asking in the wake of the new tax law.